Popmotion/popmotion/packages/popmotion/docs/api/animation/keyframes.md

 })
 ```

-#### Combinations
+#### Complex

-Space-delimited sequences of values, useful for animating CSS shadows.
+Complex sequences of values, like SVG path definitions, CSS shadows and background gradients.

-May also include arbitrary strings like `'inset'`, and supports sequences of shadows separated with a comma (e.g `'0px 0px 0px inset rgba(0, 0, 0, 0.2), 2px 2px 0px rgba(0, 0, 0, 0.2)'`)
+The non-numerical portions of these values must stay in the same format in the `from` and `to` props.

 ```javascript
 keyframes({